hallpaz/3dsystems20/docs/assignment2.md

-However, in this case, wrender with the camera located in the center of the sphere
+However, in this case, when we render the scene with the camera located in the center of the sphere, we don't get a black screen.

 ##### Changing Renderer Settings